Apple Pay for web

 Note

-Embedding Flow within an iframe or onto a Shadow DOM is not supported.
+You cannot embed Flow within an iframe or onto a Shadow DOM.

-event triggers when a payment is successfully completed.
+The onPaymentCompleted event is raised when a payment is successfully completed.
 You can use the event data to notify the customer of the payment status.

 Add the event handler to the Flow initialization code: